-Work on and operation of electrical installations
+Re Section 91 Work on and operation of electrical installations

-In order to fulfil the requirements relating to work as mentioned in the first subsection, the Directorate for Civil Protection and Emergency Planning's
+In order to fulfil the requirements relating to work as mentioned in the first subsection,

-- a) Chapter I Section 5, Chapter II Sections 6, 7 and 9 and Chapters III, IV and B of the Regulations relating to operational safety of electrical installations (in Norwegian only), - Chapter III of Regulations relating to use and maintenance of electromedical equipment (in Norwegian only), should be used, as well as - AODC 035 Code of practice for the safe use of electricity under water, which should be used for manned underwater operations.
+- a) Chapter I Section 5, Chapter II Sections 6, 7 and 9 and Chapters III, IV and B of the Regulations relating to operational safety of electrical installations (in Norwegian only), - b) NEK EN 50110-1 Safety when working on and operating electrical installations (in Norwegian only) - c) Chapter III of Regulations relating to use and maintenance of electromedical equipment (in Norwegian only), - should be used, as well as - d) IMCA D 045, R 015 Code of practice for the safe use of electricity under water, which should be used for manned underwater operations.

-Being the responsible party as mentioned in the second subsection, entails having a particular professional responsibility for ensuring that electrical installations comply with applicable regulations at all times, and for keeping up-to-date on electrical installations and equipment under planning, construction and commissioning, etc.
+Being the responsible party as mentioned in the second subsection, entails having a particular professional responsibility for ensuring that electrical installations comply with applicable regulations at all times, and for keeping up-to-date on electrical installations and equipment under planning, construction and commissioning, etc. As regards qualifications for the person with responsibility for the electrical installations, see Section 21.